 - How to process wool fibre?

-- Fibres – Fine, long, filaments or continuous threads are acquired for the animals and plants.
+- Fibres – Fine, long filaments or continuous threads are acquired for animals and plants.
 There are 2 types of fibre.
 They are plant fibre and animal fibre.

 - Silk – Silk and woollen are the usual fibres obtained from animals.
 Silk is obtained from the silkworms, whilst wool is obtained from the goat, sheep and yak.
 Therefore, wool and silk are animal fibres.

 - Animal fibre – Hair of alpaca, llama and camel are handled and processed to produce the wool.
 Generally, in India, sheep are nurtured and reared to get wool.
 The hair of the sheep is shaved off from the body, cleansed, dried, sorted, coloured, gyrated and woven to get the wool.

 - Sources of wool – Wool is acquired from yak (Ladakh and Tibet), Angora goat, sheep, goat, camel, Alpaca, etc.

-Hence, this is a small introduction to the NCERT Solutions for Class 7 Science Chapter 3.
-We at BYJU’S provide solutions for all the classes in a simple and easier way.
-BYJU’S provides solutions for all the classes and chapters, in brief, you can refer to Class 7 Science other chapters here.
-For more NCERT Solutions, study materials of all the subjects and all the classes visit BYJU’S or download the app for more information and learning experience.
+This is a small introduction to NCERT Solutions for Class 7 Science Chapter 3.
+We, at BYJU’S, provide solutions for all the classes in a simple and easier way.
+BYJU’S provides solutions for all the classes and chapters; in brief, students can refer to Class 7 Science other chapters here.
+For more NCERT Solutions, study materials of all the subjects and all the classes, visit BYJU’S or download the app for more information and a better learning experience.